uoziod/suave-ui/README.md

 ## Components

-All components are included into bundle-files and don't needed to be included separately.
+All components are included into bundle-files.

 - [Font Awesome](http://fontawesome.io/) using for icons.
 - [Animate.css](http://daneden.github.io/animate.css/) using for CSS-animations.